 “in 20 years from now, TV as we know it today may not exist” – Prof Andy Miah – Sport 2.0

 Some sports teams and broadcasters therefore are starting to adapt and capitalise on these changes in behaviour.
 Smartphone apps such as Ballr for example allows viewers to interact with a live football match using their phone by picking teams and players and winning points.
-Ballr taps into changing behaviour and enhances the live TV experience, but it is not a gambling app.
+Ballr taps into changing behaviour and enhances the live TV experience, but it is not classes as a gambling app.

 As always, the major challenge will be to make sure that apps are designed for fans to be useful and engaging in a very competitive space.
 There will also be security and data protection challenges.
 We have only just scratched the surface with these technologies however, so this means the possibilities to succeed in this space are limitless.

 That brings us to the end of this five part series on digital sport and fan engagement.
 I very much hope you have enjoyed this series and as always, I hope to hear from you via social media.
 I will leave you with this great talk from an event I organised called The Future of Sporting Content Consumption from Prof Andy Miah’s talk on Sport 2.0.
+If you haven’t already, drop me a line or read the other 4 parts of this blog post series on digital sport and fan engagement.